 Mental Health

+The school takes the mental health of its pupils seriously (and as such has x numbers of staff trained in Mental Health First Aid).
 All staff should also be aware that mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or

 exploitation.
 Only appropriately trained professionals should attempt to make a diagnosis of a mental health problem.
 Staff however, are well placed to observe children day-to-day and identify those whose behaviour suggests that they may be experiencing a mental health problem or be at risk of developing one.
 Where children have suffered abuse and neglect, or other potentially traumatic adverse childhood experiences, this can have a lasting impact throughout childhood, adolescence and into adulthood.
 It is key that staff are aware of how these children’s